kencjohnston/kencjohnston/README.md

 ### Product
 * I LOVE the function of Product Management.
 In my first tech-job after meeting a Product Manager I immediately thought - "That is what I want to do!"
-* I'm strong believer that while product managers are typically hyper-efficient individuals, they one of the few individuals driving a company's effectiveness.
+* I'm a strong believer that while product managers are typically hyper-efficient individuals, they are one of the few individuals driving a company's effectiveness.
 * I really enjoy coaching, mentoring and advising Product Managers.
 Do not hestitate to reach out to me.
 * I'm working on striking the right balance between providing more direct input into Product Direction and empowering autonomy in teams I support.
 Please do not hesitate to call me out if I'm being overly directive.